Chairman of the Board

 Main Occupation: Chief Strategy Officer (CSO), Aava Medical / Aho Group

-Career history: Chief Strategy Officer (CSO), Aava Medical / Aho Group; Head of Strategic Design, Tieto Finland.
+Key work experience: Chief Strategy Officer (CSO), Aava Medical / Aho Group; Head of Strategic Design, Tieto Finland Oy.

 Member of the Board of Directors since: 2019 The Board Member is independent from the Company.

 Key work experience:CEO, Pihlajalinna Plc; CEO, Talentum Oyj; CEO, Quartal Oy

 Member of the Board of Directors since: 2015 The Board Member is independent from the Company and Company’s significant shareholders.